pickleball and pickle

 What’s the Relationship Between Pickleball and Pickles?

 Pickleball is quickly becoming a famous sport because of its beginner-friendly playstyle and interesting gameplay.
-But the question that’s been plaguing the minds of most new players is: what’s the relationship between pickleball and pickles?
+But one question that constantly plagues the minds of new players is: what’s the relationship between pickleball and pickles?

-Why would a game about hitting balls with paddles be named after a fermentation process of fruits?
+Why would a game about hitting balls with paddles be named after a fermentation process for fruits and vegetables?

 History of Pickleball

-Although Pickleball is only gaining popularity now, the sport actually originated back during the summer 1965.
-Joel Pritchard, a congressman at the time, and his friend Bill Bell was home on Bainbridge island with their children when they noticed that everyone was bored and had nothing to do.
+Although pickleball has only started gaining popularity in recent years, the sport actually originated in the summer of 1965.
+Joel Pritchard—a congressman at the time—and his friends Bill Bell and Barney McCallum were in Pritchard’s cabin on Bainbridge Island, Washington, with their children when they noticed that everyone was bored and had nothing to do.

 pickleball